 “Nah, that one’s different, that’s from when I jumped out my window.
 That’s a good one, I should tell you that next.
 And this one –” I showed her a scar on my knuckle “– this one’s from when I got bitten by a squirrel.
 And –”

 “You got bitten by a squirrel?”

-“Oh yeah, don't mess with squirrels, they're nasty little buggers.
+“Oh yeah, don’t mess with squirrels, they’ll fuck you up.
 So what happened was, I was a little kid, and my dad saw how much I liked running around outside, so he got me a butterfly net.
 But there were hardly any butterflies around and whenever I did spot one, it just flew away, they were annoying to catch.
 So instead I caught a squirrel.”